gahen97/h5p_template/README.md

 #### Instructions to add exercise
-There already exists a SortedSet exercise in this webpage.
+There already exists a SortedSet exercise in this webpage (SortedSet exercise implemented by Sean Hodges).

 To change the exercise, navigate to h5p_template/lib/assets/exercise